Student work

 BUas encourages and helps you to make the most of yourself, whatever your circumstances.
 Maybe you have a chronic illness, are a family carer, a competitive athlete, or juggle your studies with running your own business?
 Our study coaches, student counsellors and student psychologists are here to help.
 Do you need extra support or advice?
 Or extra facilities?
 Then take a look at the options here.

-With a vwo diploma, you can obtain your professional bachelor’s degree in Creative Media and Game Technologies in three years.
+As a vwo graduate, you can get your professional bachelor’s degree in Creative Media and Game Technologies in three years.
+That will save you a year of time and tuition fees!

-If you want to know more about the three-year track for vwo graduates, just contact us at [email protected].
+Want to know more about the three-year track for vwo graduates?

 At BUas, you develop your entrepreneurial skills in all programmes.
 You can also join BUas Startup Support (BUSS), where you attend networking meetings and receive guidance from a startup coach.